SvenDo11/mpi-converter/README.md

 1. use `vscode.window.activeEditor` to get the text of the current file. -> DONE
 2. find and replace specific text snippets -> DONE
 3. save the modified version in a new file -> DONEISH
-4. add a dialog to let user know whats happening and to let them decide
+4. add a dialog to let user know whats happening and to let them decide -> DONE
     - resolve the async call with a promise.
     - alternatively, git the dialog call a callback function with the replace operation.
 5. restrict command to c++ files
-6.
+6. cancelation of the replacing process
+7. Actually replace mpi-code

 ## Future concept